-To be in good academic standing in the Graduate School, a student must maintain a grade point average of at least 3.0 (on a 4.0 scale)

-Students will be considered to be making satisfactory progress toward the MSHA degree if they follow the prescribed course sequence established by the Program.
+To be in good academic standing in the Graduate School, a student must maintain a grade point average of at least 3.0 (on a 4.0 scale).
+Students are dismissed upon earning the second "C" through the life of the Program.
+Any courses that are being transferred in (such as certificate courses) in which a "C" was earned count toward this rule.
+Students will be considered to be making satisfactory progress toward the certificate or degree if they follow the prescribed course sequence established by the Program.
 Students whose schedules vary from the sequence must discuss this variance with the Program Director.

-Students who are admitted on probation must demonstrate their ability to perform at the level required for graduation by establishing good academic standing at the end of the first semester of fulltime academic coursework (i.e., at the completion of sixteen credit hours).
+Students who are admitted on probation must demonstrate their ability to perform at the level required for graduation by establishing good academic standing at the end of the first semester of academic coursework.
 Students who do not accomplish this level of performance will be dismissed from the Program and the UAB Graduate School.

-A student who has been in good academic standing, but who at the end of any regular term fails to meet the criteria to continue in good academic standing (a 3.0-grade point average or better), will be placed on probation.
+A student who has been in good academic standing, but who at the end of any regular term fails to meet the criteria to continue in good academic standing (a 3.0 grade point average or better), will be placed on probation.
 Such a student must re-establish good academic standing within the next two regular terms of graduate study undertaken.
 Students who do not accomplish this level of performance will be dismissed from the Program and the UAB Graduate School.